 Blue sapphires are extremely popular and sought-after gemstones.
 The sapphire and ruby are often pitted against each other as they take up opposite sides of the color spectrum.
 That being said, the blue variety is the most popular in jewelry, but you can also find a clear sapphire here and there.
 They are not as popular as a diamond though, as a clear sapphire does not sparkle nearly as much as a diamond.
 Much like peridot, many ancient civilizations believed that the sapphire had healing powers, and this is attributed to all its hues, from light purple to green.

-Although opal is fiercely associated with the month of October it does not have the durability that is required for everyday wear and is not a popular jewelry option.
+Although opal is typically associated with the month of October it does not have the durability that is required for everyday wear and is not a popular jewelry option.
 That being said, many believe it is bad luck to wear it outside of October.
-So, you might be able to get away with wearing opal jewelry for one month of the year without causing much damage to the stone.
+So, you might be able to get away with wearing opal jewelry for one month of the year without causing too much damage to the stone.
 The alternative option for the October birthstone is pink tourmaline.

 Citrine and topaz are associated with the month of November but, despite being commonly confused with each other, these gems are not related at all.
 Citrine is a type of quartz and topaz is part of the silicate mineral family.
 Due to the availability of quartz, topaz is the more popular and more expensive of the two.
 It is available in a full spectrum of colors while citrine only occurs in orange and yellow hues.
 Blue topaz is also quite popular, although it is often associated with December.
 Some rare varieties including mystic topaz, which is clear topaz that has been treated with a fine mist of titanium.